Automatic configuration generation

 If it looks like too many samples are clustered as noisy, increasing

-the number of clusters (--clusters
+the number of clusters (--clusters) may help.

 Figures from the clustering and score histograms are plotted given the

-option.
+--plot option.
 If you want also to save the intermediate files, make

-sure to use the --inter-dir
+sure to use the --inter-dir argument.

 Note: The method should be considered as experimental, and it is not expected to give good results on all corpora.
 If you try it, please consider giving feedback on the project issues page.